zhazimzadeh/Python_Course/Assignment_29/readme.md

 ## exercise 5

-In this exercise,we calculate average of video frames to make an image of empty road, without cars.
+In this exercise,we calculate average of video frames to make an image of empty road, without cars. for more details, please click on [this](https://learnopencv.com/simple-background-estimation-in-videos-using-opencv-c-python/).
+In addition, we use scikit-image library and can install it with:

+    pip install scikit-image

 ## exercise 6
 In this exercies, we use mask to apply new floor in the room.we use multiply and add operation.